Core (video game): Events

 On December 11, 2019, Core entered a closed alpha phase, where all users were required to sign a non-disclosure agreement.
 On March 16, 2020, Core entered a public, open alpha phase.
 In September 2020, Core partnered with Dungeons & Dragons and created a competition wherein players competed to build the best Dungeons & Dragons-themed game.
 The winner was a game called Forgotten Cisterns.

 In December 2020, two games, Mining Magnate and Roll 'Em, were the first games on the Core platform to hit 100,000 plays.
 On December 17, 2020, Core started the three-week "Holiday Jam" game jam, with the theme of "Winter Wonderland" and $20,000 in prizes.

+In June 2022 Core, released a reworked character creation system, which allows different visual parts to be combined for more customization.
+At the same time, integration with MetaMask was implemented.

+In January 2024, the MetaMask wallet and Web3 integration were deactivated, due to its limited use.

 Fundraising

 In September 2019, Manticore Games announced that they had raised $30 million to fund Core through Series B funding.
 In September 2020, it was announced that Manticore Games had raised a further $15 million, of which the largest contributor was the video game company Epic Games.
 The interest of Epic Games in funding Manticore was tied by Dean Takahashi of VentureBeat into a desire to create a “metaverse”, wherein several different gaming platforms are interconnected.
 In March 2021, Manticore Games announced that they had closed a $100 million Series C funding round and described Core as a “creator multiverse.”